-Authorisation Under Provincial electricity statutes generally provide for permitting Energy Law/Right procedures for the construction and operation of power (Concession) to plants, including a facilitated procedure for those power plants Exploit Natural generating electricity from RES.
-The exploitation of certain natural Resources resources (e.g. hydrocarbons) requires a concession granted by the competent Federal Minister.
+Authorisation Under Energy Law/Right (Concession) to Exploit Natural Resources Provincial electricity statutes generally provide for permitting procedures for the construction and operation of power plants, including a facilitated procedure for those power plants generating electricity from RES.
+The exploitation of certain natural resources (e.g. hydrocarbons) requires a concession granted by the competent Federal Minister.
 There is, however, no Austrian legislation requiring participation in a prior tender procedure in order to be granted the right to exploit natural resources.

+Balancing Group System

-Balancing Group In order to generate or to supply consumers with electricity in System Austria, membership in a balance group (Bilanzgruppe) is required.
+In order to generate or to supply consumers with electricity in Austria, membership in a balance group (Bilanzgruppe) is required.
 This membership guarantees the right to use the grid and to physically transport electricity to wholesale and retail customers.
-Every balance group is represented by a Balance Responsible Party

 Every balance group is represented by a Balance Responsible Party (BRP; Bilanzgruppenverantwortlicher) vis-à-vis the Imbalance Settlement Responsible (ISR; Bilanzgruppenkoordinator) and the Control Area Operator (CAO; Regelzonenführer).